Blazemeter/helm-crane/README.md

 ```
 helm pull blazemeter/blazemeter-crane --untar=true
 ```

 Again, `blazemeter` is our repo name as added before [2.3], and `blazemeter-crane` is the chart name.
+This above command will by-default pull the latest version of the chart, i.e. 0.1.2 which allows configuring CA_bundle.
+However, if you are interested in other version please use the flag `--version=` in the pull command.

 2. Open `values` file to make ammendments as per requirements
 ```